vernality/minimal-mistakes/_posts/2019-09-16-vernality-harvest-business-model.md

   - harvest
 ---

-Vernality Harvest scope is to deliver business value for both freelancers and customers.
+Vernality Harvest mission is to deliver business value for both freelancers and customers.

 Business Model Canvas is a strategic management and lean startup template for developing business model.